 As mentioned on week 3 of the Holiday Countdown, I decided to partake in my first ever cookie exchange this year.
 I wanted to keep it small scale because you never know how busy the weeks can be leading up to Christmas.
-I thought it would be fun to share a couple of my family’s favorites and in return taste something new without having to make it.
+I thought it would be fun to share a couple of my family’s favourites and in return taste something new without having to make it.
 I was certain my friend Sandi would be up for it.
 She’s always in the kitchen whipping something up and has a natural talent for creating something amazing.
 Let’s just say the cookies she brought for the exchange didn’t disappoint.

 Chocolate Caramel Pretzels